How Many Cups Are In 1/2 Gallon

 Knowing that 1/2 gallon equals 8 cups is more than a theoretical exercise; it has real‑world utility in several scenarios:

 • Cooking and Baking: Many recipes call for ingredients measured in cups, but larger quantities are often listed in gallons.
-Take this: a soup that requires ½ gallon of broth can be prepared by measuring out eight cups of stock.
+Here's one way to look at it: a soup that requires ½ gallon of broth can be prepared by measuring out eight cups of stock.

 • Beverage Preparation: When making large batches of iced tea, lemonade, or punch, a typical pitcher might hold ½ gallon.
 Converting this to cups helps you scale the recipe accurately without a measuring jug.